chrisguest75/kind_examples/18_honeycomb/README.md

 TODO:

-* create a pod that fails
+* Find some queries that allow me to alert on failing pods

 ## Clusters